-- Visit the Arts Industry office and touch base with the Artist Development team about who else to invite who will be in Edinburgh.
+- Visit the Arts Industry Office and touch base with the Artist Development team about who else to invite to your show.

 - Network: Take advantage of as many events and opportunities as possible.
 Talk to the office to find out about specific networking events.

-- Keep track of who’s coming: Through ongoing dialogue with the Arts Industry office ([email protected]) and your venue, keep track of who is coming to see your show and make contact with them.
+- Keep track of who’s coming: Through ongoing dialogue with the Arts Industry Office and your venue, keep track of who is coming to see your show and make contact with them.